-The North Stars won 3-0 at the Los Angeles Kings, on Dec.
+The North Stars won 3-0 at the Los Angeles Kings on Dec.
 15, 1967, to become the first expansion team to earn back-to-back shutouts.
 Cesare Maniago was in goal on this night, as well as two days earlier when the North Stars beat the Kings 4-0 back in Minnesota.

 One year later, on Dec.
 15, 1968, Dick Sarrazin scored twice as the Philadelphia Flyers ended their team-record 11-game winless streak (0-9-2) with a 3-1 win over the Rangers.
 This was the Flyers’ first-ever victory in New York.
 Sarrazin scored only 20 career goals in 100 NHL games.

 Bobby Hull was unaware that the game was moved up an hour to be on the national broadcast and showed up late.
 Head coach Tom McVie did not allow him to dress for the game for violating team rules about being on time.
 Even without Hull in the lineup, the Jets still knocked off the defending Stanley Cup champs 6-2.
-He never played for Winnipeg again and was eventually traded to the Hartford Whalers.
+Hull never played for Winnipeg again and was eventually traded to the Hartford Whalers.

-Mark Howe became the first defenseman in Flyers’ history to score 100 goals, on Dec.
+Mark Howe became the first defenseman in Flyers’ history to score 100 goals on Dec.
 15, 1987, in a 5-2 win at the Pittsburgh Penguins.

-Goaltender Guy Hebert made 38 saves, on Dec.
+Goaltender Guy Hebert made 38 saves on Dec.
 15, 1993, to lead the Mighty Ducks of Anaheim to a 1-0 win at the Toronto Maple Leafs.
-This was the first shutout in franchise history with Tim Sweeney scoring the only goal of the night early in the third period.
+This was the first shutout in franchise history, with Tim Sweeney scoring the only goal of the night early in the third period.

 High Fives All Around

-Hull had a much better night, on Dec.
-15, 1965, as he scored four goals and added an assist, for five points, in the Blackhawks’ 8-4 win over the Boston Bruins.
+Hull had a much better night on Dec.
+15, 1965, as he scored four goals and added an assist for five points in the Blackhawks’ 8-4 win over the Boston Bruins.
 He finished the 1965-66 season with 54 goals in 70 games, which was an NHL record at the time.

-Lou Angotti had another five-point night for the Blackhawks, on Dec.
+Lou Angotti had another five-point night for the Blackhawks on Dec.
 15, 1972, with a goal and four assists in a 9-4 road win at the Oakland Seals.
 Dan Maloney chipped in with four assists.

-Exactly one year later, on Dec.
+One year later, on Dec.
 15, 1973, Bobby Orr scored twice and added three assists in the Bruins’ 7-2 win over the Vancouver Canucks.
 Phil Esposito had two goals and two assists to help Boston extend their unbeaten streak to 14 games (12-0-2).

-Wayne Gretzky scored five goals, on Dec.
+Wayne Gretzky scored five goals on Dec.
 15, 1984, in the Edmonton Oilers 8-2 beating of the St. Louis Blues.
 He also added an assist for good measure.

-Mario Lemieux put up five points, on Dec.
+Mario Lemieux put up five points on Dec.
 15, 1988, with a goal and four assists in the Penguins’ 8-2 win over the Islanders.
 The big night gave him 349 career assists to pass Syl Apps for the most in team history.
 He only needed 321 games to break this record.

-Gretzky had another huge night, on Dec.
+Gretzky had another huge night on Dec.
 15, 1990, when he scored a goal and added four assists to lead the Kings over his former team, the Oilers, 8-2.
 Luc Robitaille had a goal and three assists in the offensive onslaught.

 Finally, on Dec.
 15, 1999, Jaromir Jagr scored two goals and picked up three assists in the Penguins’ 6-3 road win at the Carolina Hurricanes.